 - get help with practical tasks like groceries and laundry

-- try to have time where you can relax, like having a bath
+- try to have time where you can relax, like having a bath or reading a book

 - ask friends and family for help to give you some time to look after yourself